shorn/cdk-ipv6-toy/doc/aws-ipv6-issues.md

 Note that this test was running with `registry.ipv6.docker.com` in the image specification.

-Changing the image to be standard and putting the ASG into the private subnet with NAT - the task deployed correctly.
+Changing the image URL to be standard and putting the ASG into the private subnet with NAT - the task deployed correctly.

 MY assumption is that ECS uses SSM or some other AWS service that needs public IPv4 connectivity.
+Possibly ECR, I can't find any doco on ECR connectivity.